FederatedAI/FATE/standalone-deploy/README.md

 1. The host needs to be able to access the external network,pull the installation package and docker image from the public network.

-2. Dependent on docker and docker-compose, You can verify the docker environment with the following command:docker --version and docker-compose --version.
+2. Dependent on [docker](https://download.docker.com/linux/) and [docker-compose](https://github.com/docker/compose/releases/tag/1.24.0), docker recommended version is 18.09, docker-compose recommended version is 1.24.0, you can use the following command to verify the docker environment: docker --version and docker-compose --version, docker start and stop and other Please refer to: docker --help.

 3. execute follow command by root user (because need to create directories like /var/lib/fate/data).